simonsteiger/atoll-seabirds/README.md

 ├── data                         # CSV files which are *inputs to* the model ├── figures                      # Final figures used in the article ├── julia                        # Julia scripts
-│   ├── scripts                      # Julia scripts used for data wrangling │   ├── scripts                      # Julia scripts used for data wrangling │   └── reproduce.jl                 # Runs all julia scripts
+│   ├── scripts                      # Analysis scripts
+│   ├── src                          # Modules defining functions and variables
+│   └── reproduce.jl                 # Runs all julia scripts
 ├── manuscript                   # Directory with manuscript
 ├── renv                         # Renv for storing R package versions